ppy/osu-wiki/wiki/Rules/Content_voting_process/en.md

 ## Notes

-[^beatmap-nominators]: [Beatmap Nominators](/wiki/People/Beatmap_Nominators) who submit content for voting will skip the review process and start a new vote immediately.
+[^beatmap-nominators]: [Beatmap Nominators](/wiki/People/Beatmap_Nominators) who submit content for voting may skip the review process and start a new vote immediately.